electricitymaps/electricitymaps-contrib/README.md

 ## Frequently asked questions

-**How do you define real time data?**
+**How do you define real-time data?**
-Real time data is defined as a data source that updates every 2 hours or better.
+Real-time data is defined as a data source with an hourly (or better) frequency, delayed by less than 2hrs.
 It should provide a breakdown by generation type.
 Often fossil fuel generation (coal/gas/oil) is combined under a single heading like 'thermal' or 'conventional', this is not a problem.

-**Is non real time data useful?**
+**Is delayed data useful?**
 While the map relies on having real-time data to work it's still useful to collect data from days/months past.
 This older data can used to show past emissions and build up a better dataset.
-So if there's a good data source that lags several days behind you can still build a parser for it.
+So if there's an hourly data source that lags several days behind you can still build a parser for it.

 **Can scheduled generation data be used?**
 The electricitymap doesn't use scheduled or planned generation data.
 This is to avoid introducing extra uncertainty into emissions calculations.